 The Bureau of Meteorology (BoM) maintains and publishes data from weather stations across Australia.
-The closest such station recording wind speed and wind direction data is the Horsley Park Automatic Weather Station (AWS), located approximately 5.5 km east of the AIE Site (Station ID 67119).
-For this assessment, it is assumed that the wind conditions recorded at the Horsley Park AWS are representative of the wind conditions experienced at the AIE Site.
+The closest such station recording wind speed and wind direction data is the Horsley Park Automatic Weather Station (AWS), located approximately 5.5 km east of the Site (Station ID 67119).
 Full analysis of the wind roses and rainfall data can be found in Appendix A. The long term and short-term seasonal wind roses and long-term rainfall patterns observed at the Horsley Park AWS indicate that:

-- Winds that would blow fugitive dust emissions from the demolition/construction works in AIE towards the nearest sensitive receptors located to the west and south of the proposed construction activities, occur rarely during autumn and winter and are more likely to occur during summer and spring. - The long-term wind and rainfall patterns suggest that construction activities at the Development Site have the greatest potential to impact on surrounding sensitive receptors during the months of May (autumn), and July (winter) to September (spring).
+Winds that would blow fugitive dust emissions from the demolition/construction works at the Site towards the nearest sensitive receptors located to the west and south, occur rarely during autumn and winter and are more likely to occur during summer and spring.

+The long-term wind and rainfall patterns suggest that construction activities at the Site have the greatest potential to impact on surrounding sensitive receptors during the months of May, and July to September.